ksco/rvemu/README.md

 ## Features

 1. Fast.
-2. Platform independent, runs on all architectures.
+2. Platform independent, but only tested it under x86_64 so far.
 3. Tiny, and easy to understand.
 4. Targeting RV64IMFDC w/ Newlib (only a small subset of syscalls is implemented).